Polynomials in categories with pullbacks: Introduction

 Functors of the form $\Delta_{p_1}$, $\Pi_{p_2}$ and $\Sigma_{p_3}$ are part of the bread and butter of category theory.
 For any map $p_3$ in any category, one may define $\Sigma_{p_3}$ between the appropriate slices, and one requires only pullbacks in the ambient category to interpret $\Delta_{p_1}$ more generally.
 The functor $\Pi_{p_2}$ is by definition the right adjoint of $\Delta_{p_2}$, and its existence is a condition on the map $p_2$, called \emph{exponentiability}.
 Locally cartesian closed categories are by definition categories with finite limits in which all maps are exponentiable.
 Consequently a reasonable general categorical definition of polynomial is as a diagram

 in some locally cartesian closed category $\ca E$.
-The theory polynomials and polynomial functors was developed at this generality in the beautiful paper \cite{GamKock} of Gambino and Kock.
+The theory polynomials and polynomial functors was developed at this generality in the beautiful paper \cite{GambinoKock-PolynomialFunctors} of Gambino and Kock.
 There the question of what structures polynomials in a locally cartesian closed $\ca E$ form was considered, and it was established in particular that polynomials can be seen as the arrows of certain canonical bicategories, with the process of forming the associated polynomial functor giving homomorphisms of bicategories.

-In this paper we shall focus on the bicategory $\Polyc{\ca E}$ of polynomials and cartesian maps between them in the sense of \cite{GamKock}.
-Our desire to generalise the above setting comes from the existence of canonical polynomials and polynomial functors for the case $\ca E = \CAT$ and the wish that they sit properly within an established framework.
-While local cartesian closedness is a very natural condition of great importance to categorical logic, enjoyed for example by any elementary topos, it is not satisfied by $\CAT$.
+In this paper we shall focus on the bicategory $\Polyc{\ca E}$ of polynomials and cartesian maps between them in the sense of \cite{GambinoKock-PolynomialFunctors}.
+Our desire to generalise the above setting comes from the existence of canonical polynomials and polynomial functors for the case $\ca E = \Cat$ and the wish that they sit properly within an established framework.
+While local cartesian closedness is a very natural condition of great importance to categorical logic, enjoyed for example by any elementary topos, it is not satisfied by $\Cat$.
+Avoiding the assumption of local cartesian closure may be useful also for applications in categorical logic.
+For example, the categories of classes considered in Algebraic Set Theory \cite{JoyalMoerdijk-AlgSetTheory} are typically not assumed to be locally cartesian closed, but the small maps are assumed to be exponentiable.

 The natural remedy of this defect is to define a polynomial $p$ between $X$ and $Y$ in a category $\ca E$ with pullbacks to be a diagram as in (\ref{eq:poly-gen-intro}) such that $p_2$ is an exponentiable map.
 Since exponentiable maps are pullback stable and closed under composition, one obtains the bicategory $\Polyc{\ca E}$ together with the ``associated-polynomial-functor homomorphism'', as before.
-We describe this in sections(\ref{sec:exponentiable-morphisms})-(\ref{sec:enriched-bicat-poly}).
+We describe this in Section \ref{sec:Poly-in-Cats}.